crawl/crawl/crawl-ref/docs/crawl_manual.rst

 missiles for your sling, bow or other appropriate launcher.
 Several kinds of missiles, such as javelins, are effective when simply thrown; other kinds require you to wield an appropriate device to inflict worthwhile damage.
-Upon impact, missiles may become destroyed.
-The chance for this to occur depends on the type of missile.
+Upon impact, missiles will be destroyed.

 The 'f' command fires or throws a missile.
 The default missile to be fired or thrown (your "quiver") is displayed on the main screen beneath your wielded